simplex-chat/simplexmq/protocol/agent-protocol.md

 #### END notification

 It is sent by the agent to the client when agent receives SMP protocol `END` notification from SMP server.
 It indicates that another agent has subscribed to the same SMP queue on the server and the server terminated the subscription of the current agent.

+#### DOWN and UP notifications

+These notifications are sent when server or network connection is, respectively, `DOWN` or back `UP`.

+All the subscriptions made in the current client session will be automatically resumed when `UP` notification is received.

 #### OFF command